cazavi/SCL020-md-links/README.md

 # MD LINKS
- MD LINKS its a project where I created a tool of command line (CLI) and al a Javascript library using Node.js, that reads and analyses archives on Markdown format (eg. README.md) to verify the links in it and report some statistics.<n>
+MD LINKS its a project where I created a tool of command line (CLI) and a JavaScript library using Node.js, that reads and analyses archives on Markdown format (eg. README.md) to verify the links in it and report some statistics.<n>
- Aprenderemos sobre procesos (process.env, process.argv, ...), cómo interactuar con el sistema archivos, cómo hacer consultas de red, etc.<n>
-Node.js es un entorno de ejecución para JavaScript construido con el motor de JavaScript V8 de Chrome.
-Esto nos va a permitir ejecutar JavaScript en el entorno del sistema operativo, ya sea tu máquina o un servidor, lo cual nos abre las puertas para poder interactuar con el sistema en sí, archivos y redes.
+This will allow us to execute JavaScript on the operative system environment, either on your local or in a server, which opens doors to interact with the system, files and networks.<n>

 ## DIAGRAMA DE FLUJO